brockfanning/brockfanning.github.io/_posts/2016-10-12-how-much-is-the-us-giving-other-countries.md

 // Hold some one-time data out here. var world, aid, countries, countriesAlphabetic, highValue = 0;

-// Keep track of which year.
-var currentYear = "2013 actual";
+// Keep track of which year is being displayed. var currentYear = "2013 actual";

 // Behavior for the year switcher.